By Sally Pearsall Ericson, Director of Marketing and Public Relations

 In addition to Mrs. Gooch’s camellias, according to information from the Bellingrath-Morse Foundation, the staff replanted 15,000 azaleas, 4,500 pine trees, more than 100 live oaks and “hundreds of specimen camellias, hollies, gardenias and other plants.”

-The 12-step repair plan included a dramatic change in the Rose Garden, where staffers dug up an estimated 2,500 to 3,000 bushes, defoliated and trimmed them, and refrigerated them to preserve them for future replanting.
-The Rose Garden was filled with 4,000 tulips that spring.
+In the Rose Garden, staffers dug up an estimated 2,500 to 3,000 bushes, defoliated and trimmed them, and refrigerated them to preserve them for future replanting.